Can You Use A Wye For Venting?

-You can use a wye fitting for venting when installing a drain line that runs horizontally.
+You can use a wye fitting for venting when installing a horizontally running drain line.

-A wye can be used as long as it meets the appropriate building code and regulations.
+A wye can be used if it meets the appropriate building code and regulations.

-If you're wondering about the actual applications of the wye fitting in plumbing systems, read on below.
-We'll discuss how wye is used in toilet and sink plumbing installation and discuss the importance of vents in your home.
+If you're wondering about the application of the wye fitting in plumbing systems, wonder no more.
+We'll discuss how wye is used in toilet and sink plumbing installation and the importance of vents in your home.

 Wye Fittings For Venting